dallasread/www.dallasread.com/_drafts/decentralize/the-worst-words-in-the-english-language.md

 ---
 layout: post
-title: The worst words in the English language
+title: The words I've grown to hate the most
 description: Whether you...
 categories: decentralize
 ---

-Safety & fair.
+Safe & fair.